chstan/arpes/docs/annotations.md

 # Plot Annotation Tools

-PyPES has tools, in addition to those provided through [Matplotlib](https://matplotlib.org), to add fairly general text based annotations to plots.
+PyARPES has tools, in addition to those provided through [Matplotlib](https://matplotlib.org), to add fairly general text based annotations to plots.

-Additionally, PyPES includes tools to add annotations purpose built for ARPES applications, including plotting cut planes and lines onto higher dimensional datasets, as when indicating the location of a particular photon energy plane on a k<sub>z</sub> dependence.
+Additionally, PyARPES includes tools to add annotations purpose built for ARPES applications, including plotting cut planes and lines onto higher dimensional datasets, as when indicating the location of a particular photon energy plane on a k<sub>z</sub> dependence.